ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Experiments

-We also evaluate our method on a multi-person dataset AGORA and compare it with state-of-the-art methods.
-Furthermore, since camera parameter estimation plays a crucial role in the performance of the AGORA dataset, we compare our method with those using weak-perspective projection in training for a fair comparison.
-Table~\ref{tab:agora} shows the result where our method performs better than multi-person-based approaches and previous state-of-the-art method CLIFF.
+We also evaluate our method on Human3.6M and multi-person dataset AGORA and compare it with state-of-the-art methods.
+Furthermore, since camera parameter estimation and kids model play a crucial role in the performance of the AGORA dataset, we compare our method with those without kids model and using weak-perspective projection in training for a fair comparison.
+Table~\ref{tab:agora} shows the result where our method still performs better than multi-person-based approaches and previous state-of-the-art methods.